Mallzena (Younkin) Shaffer was born on Oct. 1, 1884 in Rockwood, Somerset County, PA, the daughter of Daniel M. and Elmira (Zimmerman) Younkin.

 On June 22, 1902, when she was 17 years of age, Mallzena married 21-year-old Harry H. Shaffer (1881-1947), a resident of Bridgeport near Mt.
 Pleasant, Westmoreland County, PA, and the son of David and Annie Shaffer.
 Mallzena legally was underage at the time of marriage, but both of her parents signed their consent.
 The ceremony was performed by Rev. J.T.
 Balliet at Rockwood.

-The Shaffers produced at least four known children.
+The Shaffers produced at least four known offspring.

 The only known child to survive into adulthood was Daniel Clyde Shaffer, born in 1904 in Connellsville.